KunalKumarPrasad/pokemon-explorer/README.md

 1. Installation

-- Clone the repository :
+- Clone the repository using git clone command from github

-    - git clone <repo-url>
 - cd pokemon-explorer

 - Install dependencies for both frontend and backend: